The 2021 tax deadline has been moved from April 15 to May 17 by the IRS.

 HSAs also offer flexibility in making contributions.
 You can contribute by payroll reduction, check, or debit card.
 Be sure that you make it clear that your contribution is for the previous tax year.
 Click here to download our form.

 You can only make HSA contributions AFTER you enrolled in a high deductible health plan (HDHP).
-If your HDHP coverage began January 1 of this year, you cannot contribute for the previous tax year (2020).

 If you have any questions, please contact us for assistance.